robbievanleeuwen/section-properties/docs/source/rst/geom_mesh.rst

 ---------------------------------------

-In order to make your life easier, there are a number of built-in classes that generate typical structural cross-sections that also inherit from the :class:`~sectionproperties.pre.sections.Geometry` class.
+In order to make your life easier, there are a number of built-in classes that generate typical structural cross-sections that inherit from the :class:`~sectionproperties.pre.sections.Geometry` class.
 Note that these classes automatically assign a ``control_point`` to the geometry object.

-# TODO: add pictures for each geometry!

 Rectangular Section
 ^^^^^^^^^^^^^^^^^^^